anae09/electionWebService/README.md

 There are also Docker Image templates which represent parts of the system and can be used for running Docker Containers.
 User authentication utilizes JSON Web Tokens.

-For running this web service:
+To run this web service:
 > Open project in Pycharm<br/>
 > Add Configuration -> Type: Docker Image -> foreach dockerfile (set image tag to match the name in deployment.yaml)<br/>
 > Add Configuration -> Type: Docker-Compose -> deployment.yaml<br/>